 - Engagement: 600+ comments and interactions with the course content

 - Retention: Completion rates hovering above 80% for most courses

 - Satisfaction: Average satisfaction ratings of 4.5 for the overall course (4.7 for the most recent cohorts after numerous enhancements) and 4.6 for my interventions as facilitator

-Select feedback from the team and participants
+Select feedback from learners